ANT 210: Cultural Anthropology (3 units)

 ANT 241: Field Anthropology (3 units)

 Practical application of anthropological concepts designed to assist in analyzing, understanding and living within other cultural traditions.
-Topics include the role of culture, living with culture shock, strategies for analyzing cultures, the processes of assimilation, language issues, and cultural food, ways, manners, and
+Topics include the role of culture, living with culture shock, strategies for analyzing cultures, the processes of assimilation, language issues, and cultural food, ways, manners, and social expectations.

 ANT 314: Native Peoples of North America (3 units)